dalzihn/BigData_Final/data/readme.md

 ```
 def preprocess(data: pandas.DataFrame) -> pandas.DataFrame:
-    """Performs the preprocessing
+    """Performs the preprocessing step

     Args:
         data: input file as pandas.DataFrame
     Returns:
-        A pandas.DataFrame which as vector form of the input
+        A pandas.DataFrame which is vector form of the input
     """

     # Read data